prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 By the end of this week, students will be able to:

+- Grasp the essentials and advantages of vector graphics, including scalability and application versatility.
+- Become proficient in using Adobe Illustrator's interface, including workspace customization and tool management.
+- Master the skill of organizing and managing layers for complex graphic compositions in Illustrator.
+- Learn to create and modify basic shapes and paths, laying the foundation for intricate designs.
+- Gain expertise in using the Pen Tool for precision drawing and editing in Illustrator.
+- Develop the ability to edit and refine shapes and paths for advanced graphic design projects.

 ## What is Adobe Illustrator

 Adobe Illustrator is a powerful vector graphics editing software used by designers and artists worldwide.
 It's ideal for creating logos, illustrations, typography, and complex graphics for both print and digital media.